Terms of Service

 3.6 Publicity.
 Neither Party shall issue press releases or otherwise publicize the Parties’ relationship relating to this Agreement without the other Party’s prior written consent.
 Notwithstanding the foregoing, Vendor may use and/or otherwise display Customer’s name and logo on its website, sales, marketing, and training collateral.
-If Customer does not want Vendor to use or otherwise display Customer’s name and/or logo, Customer may opt-out by emailing Vendor at [email protected] with the subject line “Opt-Out of Publicity Terms,” in which case Vendor shall note your preference in your account in accordance with Section 12.11 – Opt-Out Terms.
+If Customer does not want Vendor to use or otherwise display Customer’s name and/or logo, Customer may opt-out by emailing Vendor at [email protected]illerSR.com with the subject line “Opt-Out of Publicity Terms,” in which case Vendor shall note your preference in your account in accordance with Section 12.11 – Opt-Out Terms.

 4. AI Classifiers.

 4.1 Acknowledgement of Accuracy.
-You acknowledge on behalf of yourself, the Customer, and/or the Entity which you represent that the accuracy and proper functionality of the DAISY AI Classifier is dependent on the quality of the training set, or any other datasets that you may employ when using the DAISY AI Classifiers, and Vendor shall not be responsible if the results generated by the DAISY AI Classifier are inaccurate or contain errors.
+You acknowledge on behalf of yourself, the Customer, and/or the Entity which you represent that the accuracy and proper functionality of the AI Classifier is dependent on the quality of the training set, or any other datasets that you may employ when using the AI Classifiers, and Vendor shall not be responsible if the results generated by the AI Classifier are inaccurate or contain errors.

 5. Proprietary Rights.